doncandela/gs-git/gs-git.md

   - **Fetch origin** to retrieve the current state of the remote repo (origin), then

   - **Pull again**  to merge the retrieved remote state into the corresponding local branches.
-[TODO - SOMETIMES SEEMS DONE AUTOMATICALLY??]

     It is valuable to update your local repo in this way before creating and starting to work on a new branch, so you are starting with the current state of the remote repo.